Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Background

 \parab{Challenge \ack Mechanism.} The challenge \ack mechanism, proposed in RFC 5961~\cite{rfc5961}, serves as a defense against blind in-window attacks carried out by off-path attackers.
 In essence, the challenge \ack mechanism introduces more stringent requirements for TCP segment acceptance, where the receiver expects the sender to respond with the precise sequence number instead of falling within the receive window.
 This effectively thwarts blind injection attacks by off-path attackers.
 However, we demonstrate that this mechanism can be exploited to infer TCP connection information in the following manner.

 Our attack leverages the trigger conditions of the challenge \ack mechanism in two distinct ways.
 Firstly, when a receiver detects an incoming \syn packet within an established TCP connection, regardless of the sequence number, it responds by sending an \ack (referred to as the challenge \ack) to the remote peer.
 This \ack serves as a challenge for the remote peer to confirm the loss of the previous connection and the initiation of a new connection.
 Only the legitimate peer will receive this \ack and respond with a \rst segment containing the correct sequence number, derived from the \ack field of the challenge \ack packet, in the event of connection loss.
 Consequently, a spoofed \syn packet will generate an additional \ack, which will be disregarded by the peer as a duplicate \ack and will have no impact on the established connection.
-We will demonstrate how this challenging condition can be exploited to detect a victim TCP connection.
+We will demonstrate how this challenging condition can be exploited to detect a victim TCP connection in Section~\ref{network_scanning}.

 Secondly, the receiver employs a verification process for the acknowledgment number of each TCP segment to prevent blind data injection attacks.
-Acceptance of an acknowledgment number for any data segment is contingent upon its falling within the range of ($SND.UNA - SND.WND, SND.NXT$), where $SND.UNA$ represents the sequence number of the first unacknowledged octet, $SND.WND$ denotes the maximum window size observed by the receiver from the sender, and $SND.NXT$ is the next sequence number to be sent.
-If the acknowledgment number of the segment ($SEG.ACK$) is in the range ($SND.UNA - (2^{31} - 1), SND.UNA - SND.WND$), the receiver responds with a challenge \ack.
+Acceptance of an acknowledgment number for any data segment is contingent upon its falling within the range of ($SND.UNA - SND.WND, SND.NXT$), where $SND.UNA$ represents the sequence number of the first unacknowledged octet, $SND.WND$ denotes the maximum window size observed by the receiver from the sender, and $SND.NXT$ is the next sequence number to be sent, \zq{as illustrated for case (ii) in Figure~\ref{fig:ack}}.
+If the acknowledgment number of the segment ($SEG.ACK$) is in the range ($SND.UNA - (2^{31} - 1), SND.UNA - SND.WND$), the receiver responds with a challenge \ack (see case (i) in Figure~\ref{fig:ack}).
 If the $SEG.ACK$ is greater than $SND.NXT$, the receiver silently discards this TCP segment.
-That can be exploited by attackers to infer the acceptable acknowledgment number, as described in Sec~\ref{sec:ack}.
+That can be exploited by attackers to infer the acceptable acknowledgment number, as described in Section~\ref{sec:ack}.